renewerner1/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Std. deviation of frequency of body acceleration in the X, Y and Z directions:

-            + frequencyBodyAccelerometerStandardDeviationX
+            + frequencyBodyAccelerometerStandardDevX
-            + frequencyBodyAccelerometerStandardDeviationY
+            + frequencyBodyAccelerometerStandardDevY
-            + frequencyBodyAccelerometerStandardDeviationZ
+            + frequencyBodyAccelerometerStandardDevZ

 Weighted avg. of frequency components of body acceleration in the X, Y and Z directions: